seanmull/vimwiki/index.md

 ## In work

-- [X] 15 of typing
+- [X] 15 of typing, focus on speed and numbers, special characters
-- [ ] 15 vim practice - focus on numbers, vertical movement, f, t, v-mode
+- [X] 15 vim practice - focus on numbers, vertical movement, f, t, v-mode
-- [ ] Talk to Paul when he gets back.
-7-5:30 for two days btw Oct 27
-- [ ] Talk to Allison to get funds transferred.
 - [ ] Update crowdedhouse with the new query
+- [ ] Add the listener to OCD, check to see if it was merged
 - [ ] Study [rabbitMQ](rabbitMQ) pub-sub
 - [ ] Put a deployment plan for macygrey table
-- [ ] Add the listener to OCD, check to see if it was merged
-- [ ] Get formatter for markdown
-- [X] Learn how to enter and exit vim within terminal with jk
-- [ ] Look over design patterns from fireship io
-- [ ] Go over helpful terminal commands
-- [ ] Test out some better tools to navigate kubernetes.
-Lens, k8 for vim
 - [ ] Look at computer chairs at office-max
 - [ ] [Anniversary ideas](Anniversary ideas)
 - [ ] [List of stuff to move](List of stuff to move)